 You can guarantee that you’ll leave with more than you came for thanks to its bargain prices and a wide selection of products.

 Their message is clear: ‘the best music, films & books at low prices’.
 In an age of digital downloads, you can understand why Fopp highlight one of their main attractions – the price point – in their marketing message.

-Another shop that includes price points in their marketing messages is the Last Bookshop.
+Another shop that includes price points in their marketing in Bristol is the Last Bookshop.
 They have various messages in their shop window including ‘Any 2 books £5’, ‘Any 4 books £10’ and ‘£3 bookshop’.

 Owners Jake Pumphrey and Nick Walsh chose the name as a tongue-in-cheek rebuke to those who thought books would become obsolete with the rise of the internet.
 The shop opened in 2011 so they have done pretty well considering!

 Bristol is home to many, many coffee shops, so when Bird & Blend Tea Co. opened on Park Street it was a refreshing change.